mrismanaziz/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Which side of the chicken has more feathers?
+The outside.